ADDR2/styleguide/README.md

     var totalScore = this.reviewScore + ' total score';
     ```

-  - Use `parseInt` for Numbers and always with a radix for type casting.
+  - Use `parseInt` for integers and always with a radix for type casting.
+For floats you should use `parseFloat`

     ```javascript
     var inputValue = '4';